afam-io/final-project-front-end-boolean-pirates/README.md

 ## Enviroment Variables.

-The app currently uses Auth0 you will need to set up an account and add the credentials to the env.example file (to be completed...)
+The app currently uses Auth0 you will need to set up an account and add the credentials to the env.example file follow the getting started steps [here](https://github.com/auth0/nextjs-auth0).
+There are also a few steps you need to follow inside Auth0, the Allowed Callback and Logout URLs.

 ## The Stack